haikalfouzi/haikalfouzi.github.io/_posts/2020-12-14-Rocketdyne-F1-FEA.md

 The bolt is pre-loaded with 50% of it's ultimate tensile strength which is 9280$$lb$$, so the load applied is 4640$$lb$$, and on each side is 2320$$lb$$.

 $$\begin{eqnarray}\Delta l = \frac{FL}{EA}\\\Delta l = \frac{2320lbf * 0.5 in}{(2.9*10^{7}psi)*(3.8*10^{-2}in^2)} = 0.001 in\end{eqnarray}$$

+## Meshing

+Meshes were set up using 2 different body sizing; 0.3 inches element size for the middle and lower part of the nozzle, and 0.075 inches element size for the bolt & nuts.
+Statistics of the following mesh setup are as follow:

+{% include image.html file="/f1-engine/tetrahedron-mesh.PNG" description="Tetrahedrosn Meshes Setup" %}
+{% include image.html file="/f1-engine/tetrahedron-mesh.-statPNG" description="Meshes Statistics" %}

+The number of nodes exceed the limit of number of nodes for ANSYS student, so we need to reduce the number using different meshes method; Hex dominant.
+Below are the meshes generated and it's statistics:

+{% include image.html file="/f1-engine/hex-mesh.PNG" description="Hex Dominant Meshes Setup" %}
+{% include image.html file="/f1-engine/hex-mesh.-statPNG" description="Meshes Statistics" %}